andythedishwasher/solid-edit-objects/README.md

 Both components accept a very simple set of properties:

-model: an object signal getter (for EditableObject) or array signal getter (for EditableArray) that you want the user to be able to modify.
+model: an object signal getter (for EditableObject) or array signal getter (for EditableArray) for the array or object that you want the user to be able to modify.

 open: a boolean signal setter used to open and close the object when certain events occur.